 Japan’s Nuclear Power PlantsSociety

-As of July 12, 2018, there are five plants with a total of nine reactors that have met the new standards: Ōi and Takahama (Kansai Electric Power Company), Genkai and Sendai (Kyūshū Electric Power Company), and Ikata (Shikoku Electric Power Company).
-Meanwhile, it has been decided that 19 reactors will be decommissioned.

-The nine reactors that have resumed operations are based in western Japan.
-All of them are pressurized water reactors, thereby differing from the Fukushima Daiichi plant operated by Tokyo Electric Power Company (TEPCO), where the accident occurred.
+By July 12, 2018, five plants with a total of nine reactors met the new standards: Ōi and Takahama (Kansai Electric Power Company), Genkai and Sendai (Kyūshū Electric Power Company), and Ikata (Shikoku Electric Power Company).
+These are all based in western Japan and are pressurized water reactors, thereby differing from the boiling water reactors at the Fukushima Daiichi plant operated by Tokyo Electric Power Company (TEPCO), where the accident occurred.

-When it comes to nuclear plants that have the same boiling water reactor system as Fukushima Daiichi, reactors 6 and 7 of Kashiwazaki-Kariwa (TEPCO) have passed the new standards review and Tōkai Daini (Japan Atomic Power Company) is now at the final stage awaiting official approval.
-However, as they are the same types of reactors as Fukushima Daiichi and memories of the huge earthquake are still strong in people’s minds in eastern Japan, it is difficult to gain approval from local residents and municipalities.
-No plans have been set for restarting them.
+When it comes to nuclear plants based on the same BWR system as Fukushima Daiichi, reactors 6 and 7 of Kashiwazaki-Kariwa (TEPCO), Tōkai Daini (Japan Atomic Power Company), and Onagawa (Tōhoku Electric Power Company) have passed the new standards review.
+However, as they are the same types of reactors as Fukushima Daiichi and memories of the disaster are still strong in eastern Japan, it is difficult to gain approval for restarting from local residents and municipalities, and no plans have been set to do so.